-19.3 The Audit Committee assists the Board in reviewing and scrutinizing the financial information to ensure that the financial statements are prepared in accordance with approved accounting standards, in compliance with disclosure requirements, contain adequate and accurate financial information and commentary to reflect YGL’s activities and results.
+19.3 The ARMC assists the Board in reviewing and scrutinising the financial information to ensure that the financial statements are prepared in accordance with approved accounting standards, in compliance with disclosure requirements, contain adequate and accurate financial information and commentary to reflect Ygl’s activities and results.

-19.4 The Annual Report shall incorporate a Corporate Governance Statement by the Board.
+19.4 The Annual Report shall incorporate an Overview Corporate Governance Statement by the Board.

-20.1 The External Auditors report directly to the Audit Committee who in turn makes recommendations to the Board in regards to financial reporting, application of approved accounting standards, disclosure requirements, internal control principles and related matters.
+20.1 The External Auditors report directly to the ARMC who in turn makes recommendations to the Board in regards to financial reporting, application of approved accounting standards, disclosure requirements, internal control principles and related matters.

-20.2 The External Auditors are invited to attend Audit Committee Meetings twice in a year to present their audit memorandum, review financial results, discuss about audit findings, accounting policies and internal control issues.
+20.2 The External Auditors are invited to attend ARMC Meetings at least twice in a year to present their audit memorandum, review financial results, discuss about audit findings, accounting policies and internal control issues.
 The External Auditors may also be invited to attend other meetings as and when necessary.

-20.3 The External Auditors must attend the Annual General Meeting of YGL and be available to answer questions (if any) about the conduct of the audit, content of the Auditor’s Report, accounting policies adopted by YGL and the independence of the external auditor in relation to the conduct of the audit.
+20.3 The External Auditors must attend the Annual General Meeting of Ygl and be available to answer questions (if any) about the conduct of the audit, content of the Auditor’s Report, accounting policies adopted by Ygl and the independence of the External Auditors in relation to the conduct of the audit.

-21.3 The Internal Auditors report directly to the Audit Committee who in turn holds discussion with the Board in regards to improving internal controls policies, measures and procedures based on the outcome and recommendations of inter audit reports.
+21.3 The Internal Auditors report directly to the ARMC who in turn holds discussion with the Board in regards to improving internal controls policies, measures and procedures based on the outcome and recommendations of inter audit reports.

 c) Setting up of an interactive communication channel via email at firstname.lastname@example.org.